SCIENTISTS OPINION

 Executive Director, Advisor to the European Environment Agency for European Union countries under the European Commission

-“There are many examples of non-compliance with the Precautionary Principle in the past.
-These have led to serious and very often irreversible damage to both health and the environment.
-Appropriate, preventive and proportionate actions taken today, to avoid plausible and potentially serious threats to health from electromagnetic fields, are likely to be considered as prudent and wise from future perspectives“.
+“There are many examples illustrating non-compliance with the Precautionary Principle in the past.
+Therefore. have caused serious and very often irreversible damage to both health and the environment.
+Therefore, it is likely that the appropriate, preventive and proportionate actions to be taken today.
+Pto avoid plausible and potentially serious threats to health from electromagnetic fields, be considered as prudent and wise from future perspectives”.

 Paul J. Rosch, MD

-MD, Clinical Professor of Medicine and Psychiatry, New York Medical College; Honorary Vice President, International Association for Stress Management; Diplomate, National Board of Medical Examiners; Full Member, Russian Academy of Medical Sciences; Fellow, Royal Society of Medicine; Fellow Emeritus, Society of Bioelectromagnetism.
+M.D., Clinical Professor of Medicine and Psychiatry, New York Medical College; Honorary Vice-President, International Association for Stress Management; Diplomate, National Board of Medical Examiners; Full Member, Russian Academy of Medical Sciences; Member of the Royal Society of Medicine; Member Emeritus, Society of Bioelectromagnetism.

-We are constantly bathed in an ever-increasing sea of radiation from exposure to all of the above.
-In addition to household appliances, computers, Bluetooth devices, wifi installations and over 2,000 communications satellites in outer space, we are being beamed with signals to GPS receivers.
-New WiMax transmitters on mobile phone towers, which have a range of up to two square miles, compared to 300 feet for wifi, will soon turn core North America into one big electromagnetic hotspot.
+We are bathed in a growing sea of radiation from exposure to all of the above.
+In addition to household appliances, computers, Bluetooth devices.
+As well as, wifi facilities and more than 2,000 communication satellites in outer space.
+Which fill us with signals to GPS receivers.
+In addition, new WiMax transmitters on cell towers, which have a range of up to two square miles.
+So, compared to 300 feet of wifi, they will soon turn the core of North America into a major electromagnetic hot spot.
 Children are more affected because their brains are still developing and their skulls are thinner.

-A two-minute phone call can disrupt a child’s brain function for an hour.
-This is why some countries ban their sale or advise against their use by children under 18.
-Conversely, this is the segment of the population that is currently the target of a $2 billion US advertising campaign.
-And it sees “tweens” (children between the ages of 8 and 12) as the next big market for mobile phones.
-Firefly and Barbie mobile phones for 6-8 year olds are also being promoted.
+It can alter a child’s brain function for up to one hour .
+For this reason, some countries prohibit its sale or advise against its use by children under 18 years of age.
+On the contrary, this is the segment of the population that is currently the target of a $2 billion U.S. advertising campaign.
+And it sees“tweens” (children between the ages of 8 and 12) as the next big market for cell phones.
+Firefly and Barbie cell phones are also being promoted for children between the ages of 6 and 8.

-In general, there is no apparent cumulative effect, and talking on a mobile phone for just one hour a day for ten years can add up to 10,000 watts of radiation.
+No cumulative effect is seen, and talking on a cell phone for just one hour a day for ten years can add up to 10,000 watts of radiation.
 That’s ten times more than sticking your head in a microwave oven.
-Pregnant women may also be at greater risk.
-According to one study, children born to mothers who used a mobile phone only two or three times a day during pregnancy showed dramatically increased levels of hyperactivity, as well as other emotional and behavioural problems.
-For the 30% of children who had also used a mobile phone by the age of 7, the incidence of behavioural problems was up to 80% higher!
+Women pregnantwomen may also have a higher risk.
+According to a study that states that those who childrenborn of mothers who used a cell phone only two or three times a day during pregnancy, showed a dramatic increase in the levels of hyperactivity, as well as other emotional and behavioral problems.
+For the 30% of children who had also used a cell phone by the age of 7, the incidence of behavioral problems was as much as 80% higher!
 It is debatable whether ontogeny (embryonic development) recapitulates phylogeny, but it is clear that lower life forms are much more sensitive.
-If you place the positive electrode of a 1.5 volt battery in the Pacific Ocean in San Francisco and the negative electrode in San Diego, sharks in the middle of these cities can detect the few billionths of a volt electric field.
-Electromagnetic fields have also been implicated in the recent massive but mysterious disappearance of bee colonies, essential for the pollination of more than 90 commercial crops.
-As Albert Einstein warned, “if the bee were to disappear from the surface of the globe, man would have only four years to live”.
+If the positive electrode of a 1.5-volt battery is placed in the Pacific Ocean in San Francisco and the negative electrode in San Diego, sharks in the middle of these cities can detect the few billionths of a volt electric field.
+Electromagnetic fields have also been implicated in the recent massive, yet mysterious, disappearance of bee coloniesessential for the pollination of more than 90 commercial crops.
+As Albert Einstein warned , “if the bee were to disappear from the surface of the globe, man would have only four years left to live”.

 Samuel Milham MD, MPH

 Doctor of Medicine.
-Medical epidemiologist in occupational epidemiology.
-First scientist to report an increase in leukaemia and other cancers in electrical workers and to show that the childhood age peak in leukaemia arose alongside the spread of residential electrification.
+Epidemiological doctor in occupational epidemiology.
+First scientist to report an increase in leukemia and other cancers in electrical workers and to demonstrate that the childhood age peak in leukemia emerged along with the spread of residential electrification.

-“Very recently, new research has shown that almost all of the human plagues that emerged during the 20th century, such as common acute lymphoblastic leukaemia in children, female breast cancer, malignant melanoma and asthma, can be linked in some way to our use of electricity.
-There is an urgent need for governments and individuals to take the necessary steps to minimise personal and community exposure to electromagnetic fields”.
+“Very recently, new research has revealed that almost all of the human plagues that arose throughout the 20th century.such as common acute lymphoblastic leukemia in children, female breast cancer, malignant melanoma, or even asthma, can be caused by a variety of diseases. linked, in some way, to our use of electricity..
+There is an urgent need for governments and individuals to take the necessary measures .
+In order to minimize personal and community exposure to electromagnetic fields, “

 SCIENTISTS AND DOCTORS WARN OF POSSIBLE SERIOUS HEALTH EFFECTS OF 5G NETWORKS